rmcomplexity/blog/_posts/2018-08-04-first-few-tech-or-python-conferences.md

 This year's PyCon was the first time I attend PyCon and was the first time I experienced, firsthand, what [Open Spaces][open-spaces] are.
 I've been to different conferences with an Open Space track, but for some reason in this year's PyCon people were talking more about going to open spaces.
-I was not sure what to expect of an open space and it seemed like everyone was already acquainted with how the whole thing worked.
+I was not sure what to expect of an open space and it seemed everyone was already acquainted with how the whole thing worked.
-Let me summarize what open spaces are, at least to me: Open Spaces is a particular gathering format where the content is created by whomever attends.
+Let me summarize what open spaces are, at least to me: Open Spaces are a particular gathering format where the content is created by whomever attends.
 I know [DjangoCon US][django-con-us] has open spaces some years, which is awesome.
-I found this year's PyCon used a couple big grid boards where you could place a post it (or card) with the topic of an open space.
+I found this year's PyCon used a couple big grid boards where you could place a post-it (or card) with the topic of an open space.
 These grid boards where right in the middle of the hallway so everyone noticed them.
 I am hoping to participate in this year's [DjangoCon US][django-con-us]'s open space track.
 Below is a picture of the grid boards used by this year's PyCon.